Fibbot/usefulScripts/README.md

 - this will (slowly) go through that list spitting out the final site
 - once you get the results outfile, you can uniq it to find any true subdomains
 - i know this can be done faster, but i've had the issue of being blocked (429 error) by cloudflare and the like when running too fast
+# simpleSUID
+- usually used when we've been able to get root on a box and want a quick/easy way to re-root